If this privacy statement changes in any way, we shall place an updated version on this page.

 We will process the personal data from your message.
 If you ask for information that is not already published on the website, we shall try to respond to your enquiry where security constraints permit but we may need to contact other Government departments to answer it fully.
 If your enquiry relates to technical issues, we may need to pass some information on to our technology suppliers.
 As noted above, we will disclose information to another person or organisation only where necessary for the purpose of our statutory functions.

-For queries regarding the Security Service's data processing practices and to request information on whether personal data is being processed by the Service, please contact:
+For queries regarding MI5's data processing practices and to request information on whether personal data is being processed by the Service, please contact:

 The Data Controller